 If you’ve visited our blog before, you’ll know that there are several ways that social listening can be leveraged to understand consumer habits, set benchmarks, and track conversations across social media.
 But did you know that it is also possible to combine other data sources with social data to come up with more robust insights?

-At Circus Social, we have been integrating various types of data in our reports for our clients.
+At Circus Social, with 20/Twenty, we have been integrating various types of data in our reports for our clients.
 Read on to know how a social listening agency does it!

 #1: Integrating Social Data with Google Search Data